by Jenny Lelwica Buttaccio

-To combat runaway inflammation, be sure to eliminate sugar, gluten, processed carbohydrates, or foods that you have a known allergy to.
+To combat runaway inflammation, be sure to eliminate sugar, gluten, processed carbohydrates, or foods you have a known allergy to.
 Instead, you’ll want to stock up on healthy fats and proteins — foods like eggs, wild-caught salmon, chicken, olive oil, avocados, and ghee.
-As a general rule, “If you pick up a food package and can’t pronounce the ingredients listed on the label, that product is better left on the shelf,” says Dr. Rawls.
+In general, “If you pick up a food package and can’t pronounce the ingredients listed on the label, that product is better left on the shelf,” says Dr. Rawls.

 4. Include Beneficial Adjunct Therapies.

 Various therapies can support the body’s efforts to eliminate biotoxins and reduce symptoms.
 There’s no one-size-fits-all approach to healing, but options that are often beneficial to patients include: